FixedEffects/FixedEffectModels.jl/README.md

 ```

--  A typical formula is composed of one dependent variable, exogeneous variables, endogeneous variables, instrumental variables, and a set of high-dimensional fixed effects.
+-  A typical formula is composed of one dependent variable, exogenous variables, endogenous variables, instrumental variables, and a set of high-dimensional fixed effects.

 	```julia
 	dependent variable ~ exogenous variables + (endogenous variables ~ instrumental variables) + fe(fixedeffect variable)